Kostra0ne/cohort-102/module-1/week-2/day-3/planning.md

         - display in a list
         - toggle is-active css class on each hacker card

-- if time : gang programming todo-list
-    - create a todo
-    - remove a todo
-    - self guided bonus: move a todo up/down

 - callbacks and timing
  - setTimeout